Michael-jone-s/Alarm_Recomendation_System/README.md

 3. **Exploratory Data Analysis (EDA):** Analyze the extracted data through visualizations and statistical methods to identify trends, anomalies, and key insights.

 4. **Model Building:** Train machine learning models, such as Random Forest Regressor and Gradient Boosting Regressor, to predict optimal alarm times based on input parameters.
+The system achieves a high accuracy level, with a GBM Mean Squared Error of 25271.66 and an R^2 Score of 0.9998.

 5. **Recommendation System:** Develop a recommendation system where users can input preferences like day of the week, time of day, and current alarm time to receive optimal alarm time recommendations.